 Paul still advocates against endless and unauthorized military intervention and is willing to vote against popular but flawed legislation (he was one of only two senators, for instance, to vote against the prostitution-ad criminalizing bill FOSTA last year).
 But Paul is also—seemingly increasingly—willing to look the other way when Trump acts contrary to constitutional principles and trashes free markets.

-An aside: My business partner states that he is a libertarian, but voted for Trump.
+On my mind: My business partner states that he is a libertarian, but voted for Trump.
 I can't understand how he can square his support for a President that has ballooned of national dept to the highest it has ever been.
 I have the same disbelief regarding Rand Paul as well.
 Even before Trump was elected many libertarian activists vociferously objected to Paul’s foreign policy moves.
 His endorsement of U.S. airstrikes against the Islamic State (ISIS), his signing Senator Tom Cotton’s letter aimed at derailing negotiations with Iran and his endorsement of a $190 billion increase in Pentagon spending (with cuts in other spending to pay for it) reinforced his libertarian opposition.
 I didn't believe the excuses back in 2015 that said Paul is “inching” the GOP in his direction nor do I believe it today particularly with Rand Paul's disconnect between his ideology and what he does personally.
 Remember he went to the Shouldice Hernia Centre, the world famous hernia repair institution located just outside of Toronto, Ontario to get his hernia surgery?
 Explaining why he chose Shouldice — a hospital in a country where single payer covers everyone and gives them free choice of physician and hospital, averaging half the price per person of the U.S. system (that still leaves over 27 million people without any insurance, and millions more underinsured) — Paul replied that Shouldice is a private hospital that “accepts Americans who pay cash.”
 Yet in 2008 he virulently opposed any type government health insurance programs, including Medicare and Obamacare.
 Likewise, as a U.S Senator, Rand Paul stood with the “tort deformers,” those lobbyists and lawmakers who push for legislation to restrict wrongfully injured people from adequate awards, their full day in court with trial by jury.
 Senator Paul specifically favored a $250,000 lifetime cap on pain and suffering no matter how serious were the injuries to the victims of medical malpractice.
 Yet when he was assaulted by his neighbor, Rand Paul sought justice in Kentucky’s state court and received justice for his painful wounds, to the tune of $200,000 for pain and suffering, $375,000 in punitive damages and $7,834 for medical expenses.